The main purpose of DARWIN Lists is to help you better monitor the DARWINs that meet your criteria.

-The aim of this feature, which will be released soon, is that DARWINs which have already been analysed and discarded by the user don’t keep appearing in their lists.
+The aim of this feature, which will be released soon, is that DARWINs which have already been analyzed and discarded by the user don’t keep appearing in their lists.

 Backtests from lists

-From each list’s page, users can run a backtest with just one click (''Run backtest'' button) in order to analyse the set of DARWINs that make up the list.
+From each list’s page, users can run a backtest with just one click (''Run backtest'' button) in order to analyze the set of DARWINs that make up the list.

 When a list includes more than this number, only the first 20 DARWINs will be added to the backtest.